-Make your mom’s day with this Skillet Blueberry Coffee Cake!
-Make it in one bowl with little clean-up and you’ll have a Mother’s Day breakfast or brunch dish to remember!
+Make someone’s day with this Skillet Blueberry Coffee Cake!
+Make it in one bowl with little clean-up and you’ll have a delicious breakfast or brunch dish to remember!

 I’m thinking of my friend who lost her mom.
 My friend who is a new mom.
 My friend who lost her baby.
 My friend who can’t get pregnant.
 My friends who are far away from their moms.
 My family who lost our grandmother last year.

 Right now it’s even tougher to be there for one another.
 I would usually make breakfast or brunch for my mom on Mother’s Day — it’s our lifelong tradition!
 Unfortunately, I could only do a porch drop-off of a few gifts for my own mom this year.

 But as soon as we can dine together again, I’m making her this Skillet Blueberry Coffee Cake.

 This easy coffee cake is so delicious!
 I just know you’re going to love it.

 - Dishes will be easy because it’s made in one bowl and then baked in a cast-iron skillet.